Alkem Labs to launch $210 mln IPO in December - sources

-MUMBAI Indian drug manufacturer Alkem Laboratories Ltd is set to launch an initial public offering (IPO) worth nearly $210 million by the second week of December, three people involved in the share sale said on Tuesday.
+MUMBAI Drug manufacturer Alkem Laboratories Ltd is set to launch an initial public offering (IPO) worth nearly $210 million by the second week of December, three people involved in the share sale said on Tuesday.

 The IPO will be India's third high-profile market debut in the closing months of 2015, after InterGlobe Aviation Ltd - the owner of India's biggest airline, IndiGo - raised $459 million and Coffee Day Enterprises Ltd raised $176 million.